 - Make an egg wash with the egg yolk and a little water, and using a pastry brush, brush all over the top.

-- With a knife, carefully trace decorative shapes (diamonds, flowers or any other creative designs).
+- Trace decorative shapes (diamonds, flowers or any other creative designs) carefully with a knife.
 Make sure you don’t press too hard to avoid piercing the pastry.

 - Preheat the oven to 200 degrees C and cook at 180 degrees for about 40 minutes.
-We advise checking on it regularly as we found our oven cooked it a lot quicker (25 mins).
+Check on it regularly as our oven cooked it much quicker (25 mins).

 - Cook the galette for 5 minutes at 200 degrees C to allow the sugar to cook slightly and create a shiny effect.
 Take it out of the oven.